So how do you make strong, easy to remember passwords?

 These techniques have inherent risks and make things harder than it should be.

 There is a much better way to manage your passwords.
-Would you like to create unique passwords you will never forget?
+Would you like to create unique strong passwords you will never forget?

 How?
 Use a method!